Language & Cultural Training

 When looking to study with DLS, this is what you can expect:

 In one of our largest ongoing programs, over 94% of students have met their training goals, with 40% exceeding them.

 Careful training management and counseling by professional Language Training Supervisors assures student’s successful program performance.

 Extraordinary learning experience

-Training programs custom-tailored for each individual student.
+Training programs custom-tailored to each student.

-- Highly qualified and experienced instructors.
+Highly qualified and experienced instructors.

 Extremely responsive, customer-centric staff.